mitchdavenport88/hop_shop/TESTING.md

             * Checked that - gets disabled at 1.
         * Pressed the update link:
             * Seen that the quantity in the cart has changed to that chosen.
-            * Seen the toast message appears confirming this change.
+            * Seen the toast message confirming this change.
-            * Checked the rows subtotal adjusts accordingly.
+            * Checked the rows subtotal has adjusted accordingly.
             * Checked the overall totals below adjust.
             * Checked the free next day delivery banner adjusts (if applicable).
         * Pressed the remove link: